Columbiana County License Hearing Guide

 Possible Outcomes

-• Restricted/Hardship License Granted: Even if the suspension is upheld, you may be eligible for a restricted or hardship license, which allows you to drive for specific purposes, such as work, school, or medical appointments.
+• Restricted/Hardship License Granted: You may be eligible for a restricted license, allowing you to drive for specific purposes.

 Hardship/Restricted License in Ohio

-• What You Can Drive For: A hardship license typically restricts driving to specific purposes, such as commuting to work, attending school, or traveling to medical appointments.
+• What You Can Drive For: A restricted license typically allows driving for work, school, medical appointments, or other essential needs.

-• Costs and Application Process: The application process involves completing a form and providing documentation to support your need for a hardship license.
-There are also fees associated with the application.
+• Costs and Application Process: The application process involves filing a petition with the court and providing documentation to support your need for driving privileges.

 Getting Your License Back